About Your Orchiectomy

-This guide will help you get ready for your orchiectomy surgery at Memorial Sloan Kettering (MSK).
-It will also help you understand what to expect during your recovery.
+This guide will help you get ready for your orchiectomy surgery at MSK.
+It will also help you know what to expect as you recover.

 An orchiectomy is a surgery to remove 1 of your testicles.
 A bilateral orchiectomy is a surgery to remove both testicles.